 - Legal protection to the products

-- Prevents unauthorised use of a GI tag products by others
+- Prevents unauthorised use of GI tag products by others

-- Helps consumers to get quality products of desired traits and is assured of the authenticity.
+- It helps consumers to get quality products of desired traits and is assured of authenticity

-- Promotes economic prosperity of producers of GI tag goods by enhancing their demand in national and international markets.
+- Promotes the economic prosperity of producers of GI tag goods by enhancing their demand in national and international markets

 Role of GI in Rural Development